julius-ingeli/team3-website/README.md

 # PROJECT DEFINITION

-Website should a page for a jazz festival.
-The webpage should feature a home page, events/panels/etc. tickets, merch sales, about section and so on.
+Website is a page for a jazz festival.
+The webpage features a home page, events/panels/etc. tickets, merch sales, about section and so on.

 The target audience should be the attendees to the festival/artists that would like to perform there.